-Social enterprise—selling life-changing products and services across the “last mile” to the poorest people on the planet—has become an extremely popular way to try to create sustainable, positive social change.
+Social enterprise—which often involves selling life-changing products and services across the “last mile” to the poorest people on the planet—has become an extremely popular way to try to create sustainable, positive social change.
 However, in our experience, it’s in the last yard of the last mile of distribution—reaching the right customers and closing the deals—that the race is won or lost.

 As sales consultants in the developing world, we deal with “last yard” problems every day.
 We work with talented and visionary social enterprise leaders, but the fact is that many of them have very limited sales experience.
 And, critically, most of them (used to) buy into three commonly held myths about selling to the poor: